At a glance

 Most of your time will be spent at a building site, working with masons, engineers, and architects to build and renovate classrooms.
 You will also get involved with building toilets and washing facilities for schools and the local community.

 You will live with other volunteers in a guesthouse organized by Projects Abroad.
 You’ll share meals with the other volunteers, and you’ll probably find yourself building friendships that span countries and cultures!

 Eager to experience the cultural and tourist side of Nepal during your volunteering trip?
 You can plan a souvenir shopping expedition, or use a weekend for a trip to the city of Pokhara.

 A typical day on the Building Project in Nepal

 Each day in Nepal is different.
 You will wake up in the guesthouse, and have breakfast with fellow volunteers.
-Wearing sturdy shoes and clothes you don’t mind getting dirty in, you travel to the building site in transport organised by Projects Abroad.
+Wearing sturdy shoes and clothes you don’t mind getting dirty in, you travel to the building site in transport organized by Projects Abroad.

 You will work Monday to Friday, from 9.30am to 4pm.

 Your daily activities will depend on which stage the building is at.
 Each day you check on your tasks with the supervisor or mason on duty.
 From there, you collect the materials needed and join volunteers on the latest building project.
 One day may be dedicated to building, another day you may be painting.

 During your lunch break, you’ll eat your packed lunch with the other volunteers and staff on duty.
-We strongly recommend drinking plenty of water throughout the day, as your work is labour intensive.
+We strongly recommend drinking plenty of water throughout the day, as your work is labor intensive.

 At the end of your working day, you can relax at the guesthouse or explore.
 We encourage you to use weekends to wander through a Nepali temple, go on a Monastery tour, or learn how to cook a Nepali meal!
 There’s so much to do and so little time, make each moment in Nepal count.